olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/to-conclude.md

 * We've added a second Edge Gateway and tested the API via that Gateway
 * We've seen the data from the Gateways displayed in the Analytics section of the Control PLane Dashboard

-We have actually only scratched the surface of what is possible with Tyk-Cloud.
+We have actually only scratched the surface of what is possible with Tyk Cloud.

 What to go through next: